MoonManModding/EmergingTechnology/README.md

 <a href="https://www.curseforge.com/minecraft/mc-mods/emerging-technology-hydroponics">Download at CurseForge</a>

 # Compatibility
-Emerging Technology tentatively supports the following mods:
+Emerging Technology tentatively works with the following mods:

 - Pam's HarvestCraft
 - Botania